Just over half of separated children have been reunited with families ahead of deadline

 A Justice Department spokesperson said, “The expected total number of eligible potential class members in ICE custody [seeking to be reunited], who will not have been reunited [by the end of the day].”

-Julia Ainsley reported from Washington, D.C.
-Jacob Soboroff reported from New York.
+Julia Ainsley reported from Washington and Jacob Soboroff reported from New York.